apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-cloud.md

    This operation grant permissions to access Operation Orchestration Service (OOS) and to access the resources in other cloud products since creating and managing a node pool is required for creating an ACK cluster.

    Refer to [Scale a node pool](https://www.alibabacloud.com/help/zh/container-service-for-kubernetes/latest/scale-up-and-down-node-pools) for details.
-4. Create a pair of AccessKey ID and AccessKey secret.
+4. Create a AccessKey ID and the corresponding AccessKey secret.

    1. Go to [Alibaba Cloud Management Console](https://homenew.console.aliyun.com/home/dashboard/ProductAndService).
-Hover the pointer over your account picture and click **AccessKey Management**.
+Hover the pointer over your account console and click **AccessKey Management**.
-   2. Click **Create AccessKey** to create a pair of AccessKey ID and AccessKey secret.
+   2. Click **Create AccessKey** to create the AccessKey ID and the corresponding AccessKey secret.
    3. Add the AccessKey ID and AccessKey secret to the environment variable to configure identity authorization information.
        ```
        export ALICLOUD_ACCESS_KEY="************"